 \section{Future Work}

 In this paper, we demonstrated the feasibility of a Rowhammer attack against \SLHDSA\ as an exemplary post-quantum signature scheme.
-We implement \tech{Swage} to provide a framework that enables easy implementation of practical Rowhammer attacks.
-One remaining aspect that still requires a high amount of manual effort with \tech{Swage} is analyzing the targeted binary and scheme to find memory locations that are susceptible to Rowhammer fault attacks.
+We implement the \tech{Swage} framework, enabling easy implementation of practical Rowhammer attacks.
+One remaining aspect requiring substantial manual effort with \tech{Swage} is analyzing the binary and scheme to find memory locations susceptible to Rowhammer fault attacks.
 This could be improved by integrating \tech{Swage} more closely with tools like Achilles or Rainbow (c.f. \Cref{sec:related_work}).

 As shown in \Cref{tab:det_sign_compl} and \Cref{tab:rnd_sign_compl}, for some parameter sets, tree grafting and path seeking require significant CPU resources assuming a limited amount of hammering.
 Since both tree grafting and path seeking are heavily dependent on the hashing performance, a substantial speedup is to be expected with GPU acceleration.
 In 2025, Wang et al. presented CUSPX~\cite{wangCUSPXEfficientGPU2025}, a GPU-accelerated implementation of SPHINCS\textsuperscript{+}.
 Preliminary benchmarks using their hash function implementations show a substantial increase in hash performance, achieving $2^{37.2}$ SHA-256 operations per second on an NVIDIA RTX 4090.
-This marks a $2^{14}$-fold increase compared to the hashing rate of our evaluation system.
-A fully GPU-accelerated implementation of the grafting and path seeking algorithms should speed up the attack significantly, potentially allowing to break some of the remaining parameters sets.
+This marks a $2^{14}$-fold increase compared to our evaluation system.
+A GPU-accelerated implementation of the grafting and path seeking algorithms should speed up the attack significantly, potentially allowing to break some of the remaining parameters sets.

 Moreover, for the attack presented in this paper, we assume that the attacker is core co-located with the victim for the page injection.
-In the recent work Rubicon~\cite{bolcskeiRubiconPreciseMicroarchitectural2025}, Bölcskei et al. demonstrate that page injection attacks also work across CPUs.
-Thereby, the attacker can inject faults into a victim process even though the victim is running on a different core, widening the threat model to be considered for Rowhammer attacks and potentially making a wider range of systems vulnerable.
+In Rubicon~\cite{bolcskeiRubiconPreciseMicroarchitectural2025}, Bölcskei et al. demonstrate that page injection attacks also work across CPUs, widening the threat model to be considered for Rowhammer attacks and potentially making a wider range of systems vulnerable.